 Open and save PDF document in Blazor

-The Syncfusion® Blazor PDF library is used to create, read, and edit PDF documents programatically without the dependency of Adobe Acrobat.
-Using this library, you can open and save PDF document in ASP.NET Core.
+The Syncfusion® Blazor PDF library creates, reads, and edits PDF documents programmatically without the dependency of Adobe Acrobat.
+Using this library, open and save PDF documents in ASP.NET Core.

 Prerequisites:

-- Install the .NET Core SDK 3.1 Preview
+- Install the .NET 8 SDK or later

 Server app

-Step 1: Create a new C# Blazor Server app project.
-Select Blazor App from the template and click the Next button.
+Step 1: Create a new C# Blazor server-side application project.
+Select Blazor Web App from the template and click the Next button.

 NOTE